Existence of mASD connections on 4-manifolds with cylindrical ends: Background on the thickened moduli space

 \subsubsection{Non-degenerate $\Gamma$}

 Here we assume that $\Gamma$ is non-degenerate in the sense that the harmonic space $H^1_\Gamma = \left\{0 \right\}$ is trivial.
-Then any center manifold necessarily consists of a single point and so, e.g., there is a unique choice of cutoff function $\beta$.
+Then any center manifold necessarily consists of a single point and so there is a unique choice of cutoff function $\beta$.
 Then the $\mASD$ operator is the $\ASD$ operator.
-Moreover, non-degeneracy implies that any finite-energy $\ASD$ connection asymptotic to $\Gamma$ decays exponentially on the end at a rate of $e^{-\delta t}$ for any $ \delta/2 < \mu_\Gamma^-$, where $\mu_\Gamma^-$ is as in Section \ref{sec:AuxiliaryChoices}; the proof of this assertion is similar to the proof of Lemma \ref{lem:deltadecay}.
-In particular, in the discussion of Section \ref{sec:GaugeTheory}, we can work with any such $\mu_\Gamma^- < \delta < 2 \mu_\Gamma^- $, and the resulting $\mASD/\ASD$ space would be independent of this choice of $\delta$.
-In summary, when $\Gamma$ is non-degenerate, there is essentially a canonical choice of thickening data $\mathcal{T}_{\Gamma, \mathrm{can}}$.
+Moreover, non-degeneracy implies that any finite-energy $\ASD$ connection asymptotic to $\Gamma$ decays exponentially on the end at a rate of $e^{-\delta t}$ for any $ \delta/2 < \mu_\Gamma^-$, where $\mu_\Gamma^-$ is as in Section \ref{sec:AuxiliaryChoices} (the proof of this assertion is similar to the proof of Lemma \ref{lem:deltadecay}, but $\mu_\Gamma^-$ appears in the present setting since the curvature is \emph{anti}-self dual).
+We also assumed that $\delta$ is greater than $\mu_\Gamma^-$, but that was only to construct the map $p_T$, whose existence is trivial in the non-degenerate setting since the center manifold consists of a single point.
+Thus, in the non-degenerate case this lower bound restriction on $\delta$ can be dropped, though we still need to retain the assumption that $\delta / 2$ is not an eigenvalue of $-*_N d_\Gamma$.
+In particular, it follows that whenever $-\mu_\Gamma^+ < \delta/2 < \mu_\Gamma^- $, the resulting $\mASD/\ASD$ space is independent of the choice of this $\delta$, and the dimension of the space is given by (\ref{eq:indexcomp}) (apart from this paragraph, we always assume $\delta > 0$).

+In summary, when $\Gamma$ is non-degenerate, there is an essentially canonical choice of thickening data $\mathcal{T}_{\Gamma, \mathrm{can}}$.
 Moreover, if $A'$ is any connection defining a slice, then the associated space of $\mASD$ connections

 is the set of $\ASD$ connections in the $A'$-Coulomb slice that are asymptotic to $\Gamma$.